sironite/terraform-azurerm-vpn_server_configuration/examples/vpn-server-example/README.md

-# Terraform module | AzureRM - Invullen
+# Terraform module | AzureRM - VPN Server Configuration

-This Terraform module is designed to create a Invullen for Azure.
+This Terraform module is designed to create a VPN Server Configuration for Azure.

 ## Pre-requisites